Updated April 10, 2020

 It’s critical to check the llama for stomach ailments, or symptoms of bloat, which is rare in llamas compared to goats and sheep but still life-threatening.
 If a llama has a rubber ball-like tightness to the touch in their belly, is grinding their teeth, is straining to poop, is kicking at their abdomen, has difficulty breathing, or are stretching themselves out, this is a sign of bloat.
 If you are at all concerned that a llama might have bloat, contact your veterinarian as soon as possible and administer extra strength anti-gas medication.
 In cases like these, it’s crucial to keep the llama moving while waiting for veterinary intervention; bloat can be a life-threatening condition.
 If concerned about the digestion of the llama, use a stethoscope on their left rear flank and listen for stomach contractions.
 A healthy llama should have 3-4 contractions in a minute of listening.
 They should also have a resting heart rate between 60-90 beats per minute.

 Check around the llama’s entire body to ensure healthy skin, parting their wool where necessary.
 This is the time to ensure you are checking and feeling every area of the individual’s body, not just the those included in this list.
-This thorough section of the exam is critical to ensure that nothing that can be addressed early is missed.Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae, maggots, dry patches, blisters, or pressure sores.
+This thorough section of the health check is critical to ensure that nothing that can be addressed early is missed.Their skin should not have lice, mange, itchiness, mites, nits, lumps, cuts, cysts, bruises, local death of soft tissues due to loss of blood supply, larvae, maggots, dry patches, blisters, or pressure sores.
 Abscesses on their body could be a symptom of Caseous Lymphadenitis.
 Their hair should be shiny, and their skin should be bright and not tough.
 Their hair should not be standing on end.
 Ensure they do not have any patchy wool loss or loss of pigmentation in their wool, which could be a sign of parasites or a mineral (especially copper) deficiency.
 Check their tail for hair loss and parasites as well.
 If the llama has enough wool that it begins to negatively affect them in summertime heat, schedule a shearing as soon as you can to avoid heat exhaustion.

 It’s important to check the llama’s joints in their legs and shoulders for swelling or tenderness.
 They should not be warmer than the rest of their body.
 Ensure that the llama doesn’t have pain when they move their joints.
 There should be no cracking or crunching sounds when they move, and they shouldn’t be avoiding putting weight on any of their joints in particular.
 Joint inflammation could be a sign of arthritis, which is prevalent in llamas as they get older.